isomerpages/govtech-stp/_travellers-from-republic-of-korea/00a-rgl-requirements-and-process.md

 third_nav_title: Singapore-ROK Fast Lane
 ---

-On 2 September 2020, Singapore and the Republic of Korea (ROK) agreed to implement the Fast Lane for for essential business and official travel between Singapore and the ROK.
+On 2 September 2020, Singapore and the Republic of Korea (ROK) agreed to implement the Fast Lane for essential business and official travel between Singapore and the ROK.

 The SafeTravel Pass is a mandatory document for in-bound travelers for essential business and official travel from the ROK to Singapore via the Singapore-ROK Fast Lane.